ayush005-wq/titanic-life-saved-prediction/README.md

 ```
 ## Results

 The logistic regression model provides a prediction for each passenger's survival.
-The model's performance can be evaluated using metrics such as accuracy, precision, recall, and F1-score.
+The model's performance can be evaluated using metrics such as accuracy, precision, recall, and F1-score.My models F-1 score came out to be 96%.

 ## Contributing